Special Events and Series

 4/4 stars!
 “At every turn, The Annihilation of Fish is wonderfully surprising… this film is the essence of what makes Burnett’s hold on the American mythos peerless and exceptional.”
 Robert Daniels, RogerEbert.com

 Critic’s Pick!
 “A modest movie modestly told, The Annihilation of Fish sneaks up on you; it’s as stealthy as Fish’s demon and can pack just as powerful a wallop.”
-Manohla Dargis
+Manohla Dargis, The New York Times

 The Elephant Man